Umuzi-org/tech-department/content/topics/ncit/114050/_index.md

 Your number one priority should be to help your users.
 As a consequence of that, your product or service will flourish.
 And that better product or service will bring you more users, more returning users and eventually more revenue.

-<iframe src="https://drive.google.com/file/d/160rBjXzoQXOnYOLz-jF4hbDEs27A3pmT/preview" width="640" height="480"></iframe> the business data science mindset
+<iframe src="https://drive.google.com/file/d/160rBjXzoQXOnYOLz-jF4hbDEs27A3pmT/preview" width="640" height="115"></iframe>

+*the business data science mindset*

 If you like this mindset, you will like this article.
 If not, then maybe it’s not for you.